Skip to content

 There are also some developer features that look pretty interesting to me:

-data type.
-I might have something to say about this soon, as part of my “How data types are stored” series. - Improvements to
+1. JSON data type and new functions!
+This isn’t your grandmother’s NVARCHAR(MAX), but a proper native binary JSON data type.
+I might have something to say about this soon, as part of my “How data types are stored” series.

 I think this is a strong release, and I haven’t even mentioned a lot of the stuff that excites other people, like vectors, Query Store improvements with intelligent query processing, performance improvements for Halloween protection, and support for Base64 encoding and decoding.